evmcnb/quartz/content/Full/COPD.md

 - understand how to take the medication and are aware of associated risks and benefits
 - know when to seek help once the medication has been used

+Phosphodiesterase-4 (PDE-4) inhibitors
+- oral PDE-4 inhibitors such as roflumilast reduce the risk of COPD exacerbations in patients with severe COPD and a history of frequent COPD exacerbations
+- NICE recommend if:
+    - the disease is severe, defined as a forced expiratory volume in 1 second (FEV1) after a bronchodilator of less than 50% of predicted normal, and
+    - the person has had 2 or more exacerbations in the previous 12 months despite triple inhaled therapy with a long-acting muscarinic antagonist, a long-acting beta-2 agonist and an inhaled corticosteroid